The 3d $\mathcal{N}=6$ Bootstrap: From Higher Spins to Strings to Membranes: Conclusion

 From the analytical perspective, it would be interesting to derive the $1/c_T$ corrections to $\langle SSSS \rangle$ for ABJ theories in the vector-like limit, such as for $U(N)_{k}\times U(N+M)_{-k}$ at finite $N$ and large $M,k$ with fixed $M/k$.
 This would complement the order $1/c_T$ correlator that was computed in the supergravity limit in \cite{Zhou:2017zaw} and was successfully matched to numerical bootstrap results in \cite{Chester:2018lbz}.
-We expect that the vector-like correlator can be computed by generalizing \cite{Turiaci:2018nua,Maldacena:2012sf} to $\mathcal{N}=6$, and hope to report on these results soon in a future publication.
+We expect that the vector-like correlator can be computed by generalizing \cite{Turiaci:2018nua,Maldacena:2012sf} to $\mathcal{N}=6$, and hope to report on these results soon in a future publication.\footnote{The result can be found at \cite{Binder:2021cif}.}

 We could also make further use of localization to improve our results.
 In this study we were only able to impose two analytic constraints, $c_T$ and $\lambda^2_{(B,2)_{2,0}^{[022]}}$, while ABJM is parameterized by three parameters $N,M,k$.
 For this reason there are not enough constraints to uniquely pick out a single ABJM theory and so we should not expect our islands to shrink indefinitely as we increase $\Lambda$.
 We think this is the reason why the islands shown in Figure~\ref{islandsfig}, while small, are still much bigger than the $\mathcal{N}=8$ islands computed in \cite{Agmon:2019imm}.
 Localization conveniently provides us a third quantity given by four mixed mass derivatives of the mass deformed free energy, which as shown \cite{Binder:2019mpb} is related to an integral of $\langle SSSS\rangle$.
 While this integrated constraint can be imposed analytically in a large $N$ expansion as in \cite{Binder:2018yvd,Binder:2019mpb}, it is not yet known how to impose it on the numerical bootstrap in our case.
-Perhaps the method used in \cite{Lin:2015wcg}, where a similar similar integrated constraint was successfully imposed on the numerical bootstrap of a certain supersymmetric 2d theory, could be applied to our case.
+Perhaps the method used in \cite{Lin:2015wcg}, where a similar integrated constraint was successfully imposed on the numerical bootstrap of a certain supersymmetric 2d theory, could be applied to our case.
 Another option would be to look at a larger system of correlators involving fermions.
 This would allow us to impose parity, which would restrict the set of known ${\cal N} = 6$ SCFTs to a few families such as $U(N)_k \times U(N)_{-k}$ parameterized by only two parameters each.

 Once we can fully fix the three-parameters ABJM theory, it would be interesting to see if we can match integrability results computed for the lowest dimension singlet scaling dimension in the leading large $N$ 't Hooft limit at fixed $\lambda_\text{'t Hooft}=N/k$ and $M=0$.
 On the integrability side some results are available, for instance, in \cite{Bombardelli:2018bqz,LevkovichMaslyuk:2011ty}.
 On the localization side, we would need to compute the derivatives of the mass deformed free energy in the $1/N$ expansion at finite $\lambda_\text{'t Hooft}$.
 In fact, the zero mass free energy has already been computed in this limit in \cite{Drukker:2010nc} by applying topological recursion to the Lens space $L(2,1)$ matrix model, so computing $c_T$ and $\lambda^2_{(B,2)_{2,0}^{[022]}}$ should correspond to just computing two- and four-body operators in this matrix model.
 This could potentially lead to the first precise comparison between integrability and the numerical conformal bootstrap.